 The Latest NCAA Regulatory Changes

-Our "Covid FAQ" newsletter has all the latest on pandemic related recruiting, the Division 1 "Dead Period" and the opportunities disruption provides to student-athletes who are working to be strategic in their outreach.
+Our "Covid FAQ" newsletter has all the latest on pandemic related recruiting.
+We discuss the upcoming end to the Division 1 "Dead Period," the extension of the NCAA standardized testing waiver for 2022 grads, and the opportunities disruption provides to student-athletes who are working o be strategic in their outreach.